JoelMiller74/vscode-tsqlformatter/PROFILES.md

 ## Exporting and importing

 Use the commands:
-- `SQL Formatter: Save Active Profile`
+- `T-SQL Formatter: Save Active Profile`
-- `SQL Formatter: Export Active Profile`
+- `T-SQL Formatter: Export Active Profile`
-- `SQL Formatter: Import Profile`
+- `T-SQL Formatter: Import Profile`

 These will serialize and load the above settings into your workspace or user settings.